YoungDubbyDu/SimKT/README.md

 If you find this work helpful or use it in your research, please consider citing our paper:

-> *"Question Embedding on Weighted Heterogeneous Information Network for Knowledge Tracing"*
+> *Jianwen Sun, Shangheng Du, Jianpeng Zhou, Xin Yuan, Xiaoxuan Shen, and Ruxia Liang.
+2024.
+Question Embedding on Weighted Heterogeneous Information Network for Knowledge Tracing.
+ACM Trans.
+Knowl.
+Discov.
+Data Just Accepted (November 2024). https://doi.org/10.1145/3703158*